Eating Pasta Off Your Counter Is Good, Actually

 Another thing this outrage overlooks is that not every culture uses serving platters for every meal to begin with.
 Filipino kamayan is a communal-style buffet feast eaten with your hands off banana leaves, a substitute for plates or placemats.
 You might eat fried fish, shrimp, lumpia (a type of egg roll), longganisa (sweet sausage), and more, with plenty of rice and sauces, this way — all absolutely delicious and anything but unsanitary.

-As far as traditional Italian-style cooking, however, it is true that Lisa’s method doesn’t seem to be the norm, even though she insists that “this is what real Italians do” in the video.
+As far as traditional Italian-style cooking, however, it is true that Lisa’s method doesn’t seem to be the norm, even though she insists that this is what "real Italians" do in the video.
 “This is the definition of family-style,” she proclaims.

 But, when I queried my family’s group text, the Italian side had some strong feelings.
 “What?
 Why?!?
 Unless you are feeding a whole army, why do you have that much spaghetti?
 And cleaning that counter is gonna be a nightmare!” says my sister-in-law, who regularly makes giant pots of pasta.
 “Very sad.
 The lengths that people will go through to get noticed on social media,” commented my father-in-law, who swears by his pasta-maker and has gone on tours of Italy to learn authentic Italian cooking.
 My mother-in-law had the most issue with the Prego: “I will take our homemade pasta over this any day.
 Sauce from a jar??”